rust-lang/book/second-edition/src/ch11-03-test-organization.md

 Treating each integration test file as its own crate is useful to create separate scopes that are more like the way end users will be using your crate.
-However, this means files in the *tests* directory don’t share the same behavior as files in *src* do, which you learned in Chapter 7 regarding how to separate code into modules and files.
+However, this means files in the *tests* directory don’t share the same behavior as files in *src* do, as you learned in Chapter 7 regarding how to separate code into modules and files.

 The different behavior of files in the *tests* directory is most noticeable